We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-When you get your ears pierced — whether at a tattoo parlor or a kiosk in the mall — you should receive instructions on how to prevent an infection.
-The vendor should also assure you that they only use sterile tools and hygienic practices.
+When you get your ears pierced — whether at a tattoo parlor or a kiosk in the mall — you should receive instructions on preventing infection.
+The vendor should also assure you they only use sterile tools and hygienic practices.

-But if protocol isn’t followed, or if you don’t carefully follow the post-piercing care instructions, infection can occur.
+But if the protocol isn’t followed, or if you don’t carefully follow the post-piercing care instructions, an infection can occur.
 You can usually treat a minor piercing infection of the earlobe fairly easily and without complications.

 A piercing is essentially an open wound.
 An earlobe piercing usually takes six to eight weeks to heal.
 Cartilage piercings, which take place on the harder part of your ear, generally take longer to heal and can be more prone to infection.
 There are several ways your ear piercing can get infected.

 Any bacteria left to fester can quickly turn into an infection.
 If you touch your piercing with dirty hands or instruments, you can introduce an infection.
 If the earrings are on too tightly, not allowing room for the wound to breathe and heal, an infection can develop.
 A piercing can also get infected if there’s too much handling of the piercing or the post of the earring is rough.

 An infection can also occur if unsterile instruments were used, if the person piercing your ears didn’t use gloves, or if the posts themselves weren’t sterile.

 It’s fairly easy to identify an infected ear piercing.
 Symptoms may include:

 As long as your infection is minor, you may be able to take care of it at home.
 If you’ve had a cartilage piercing and it seems infected, seek medical treatment.
 These types of infections are harder to treat and may require oral antibiotics.
 Significant infections of the cartilage can require hospitalization.

 Follow these steps to take care of a minor piercing infection: